razorpay/razorpay-woocommerce/readme.txt

 4. The Payment Action should be set to "Authorize and Capture".
 If you want to capture payments manually from the Dashboard after manual verification, set it to "Authorize".

 == Changelog ==

+= 1.6.2 =
+* Fixes webhook capture flow by re-fetching payment and checking for status

 = 1.6.1 =
 * Fixes payment title/description in WC Checkout page.